wlandau/r-multiverse.github.io/security.md

 Security threats and vulnerabilities affect everyone using R-multiverse.
 Issues may include (but are not limited to):

-* Malware in R packages contributed to R-multiverse.
+* Malware or exploitable code in R packages contributed to R-multiverse.
 * Unauthorized access to <https://github.com/r-multiverse> or its repositories.
 * Malicious attempts to inundate <https://github.com/r-multiverse/contributions/pulls> with pull requests.
 * Other [denial of service (DoS) attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) on the [R-multiverse bot](https://github.com/apps/r-multiverse) or other infrastructure.